Prospects of food processing industry in India

 Scope for development: While the industry is large in terms of size, it is still at a nascent stage in terms of development.
 Out of the country’s total agriculture and food produce, only 2 per cent is processed.
 However, the contribution of food processing sector to GDP has been growing faster than that of the agriculture sector.

 Raw material: Being an agrarian economy, there is sufficient supply of raw material in India.
 India ranks no. 1 in the world in the production of milk, ghee, ginger, bananas, guavas, papayas and mangoes.
-Further, India ranks no. 2 in the world in the production of rice, wheat and several other vegetables & fruits.
+Further, India ranks no. 2 in the world in the production of rice, wheat and several vegetables & fruits.
 If the surplus production of cereals, fruits, vegetables, milk, fish, meat and poultry, etc. are processed and marketed both inside and outside the country, there will be greater opportunities for the growth of the sector.

 Employment generation: It has the potential to generate non-farm employment, especially in rural areas.
 It would reduce disguise unemployment by providing productive employment opportunities.